PRAXA: A Grammar for What-If Analysis: Methodology

-We began by conducting a comprehensive keyword search for papers published between 2014 and 2024 in leading venues for visual analytics and HCI, including InfoVis, VAST, SciVis (later unified as VIS), EuroVis, CHI, IUI, UIST, and TVCG.
-The search keywords were designed to capture a broad range of terms related to what-if analysis, such as ``scenario-based analysis'', ``sensitivity'', ``counterfactual'', ``perturbation'', ``what-if'', ``alternatives'', ``inverse modeling'', ``goal seek'', and ``parameter space''.
-We also included partial terms like ``scenario'', ``perturb'', and ``parameter'' in our query to ensure comprehensive coverage of the relevant literature.
-We provide the complete list of keywords used in the supplementary materials~\footnote{Supplementary materials URL: \href{https://tinyurl.com/PraxaSupplementary}{https://tinyurl.com/PraxaSupplementary}}.
-This initially yielded 612 papers.
+To capture a breadth of what-if capabilities across prior visual analytics and HCI research, we conducted a keyword-based search for papers published between 2014 and 2024 across InfoVis, VAST, SciVis (later unified as VIS), EuroVis, CHI, IUI, UIST, and TVCG.
+Search terms were intentionally expansive to capture a broad range of terms related to what-if analysis, including ``scenario-based analysis'', ``sensitivity'', ``counterfactual'', ``perturbation'', ``what-if'', ``inverse modeling'', ``goal seek'', and related partial terms like ``scenario'' and ``perturb''.
+The complete keyword list used is provided in the supplementary materials~\cite{supplementary}.
+The search yielded 612 papers.

-The first author (primary coder) reviewed the abstracts of all these papers to assess their relevance to what-if analysis.
-Papers that were deemed irrelevant, such as the papers dealing with scientific visualizations, theoretical discussions, or system optimization without user interaction were excluded.
-This process narrowed the selection down to 214 papers.
-Next, the primary coder and the last author (PI) collaboratively defined the inclusion and exclusion criteria.
-We focused specifically on papers dealing with intangible or abstract forms of data, thereby excluding works that centered on tangible or physical datasets (i.e., those involving physical equipment or hardware~\cite{wang2018seismo,mukashev2023tacttongue} were excluded).
-This filtering process further narrowed the pool to 125 papers.
-Lastly, we employed a snowballing approach, identifying additional relevant papers from the references of this pool of 125 papers.
-Applying the same criteria, we included 16 more papers, bringing the total number of papers to review to 141.
-Of these papers, 7 were survey papers and excluded from the analysis.
-We conducted a deep analysis of the rest of the 134 papers to achieve our contributions.
+The first author screened abstracts of all retrieved papers to assess relevance to what-if analysis.
+Papers deemed out of scope, like those focused on scientific visualization, purely theoretical discussions, or system optimization without user interaction--were excluded, reducing the corpus to 214 papers.
+The first and last authors then jointly established exclusion criteria for works centered on tangible or physical datasets involving hardware or instrumentation (e.g.,~\cite{wang2018seismo,mukashev2023tacttongue}), further narrowing the corpus to 125 papers.
+Finally, backward snowballing over references identified 16 additional relevant works, resulting in 141 papers.
+Of these, 7 survey papers were excluded, leaving 134 papers for in-depth analysis.